CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 If your system reports that the command is not found, then visit [the Git website](http://git-scm.com/) to download and install Git.

+__IMPORTANT: if you are working under Windows, then you should run the command described in this document using the Git Bash shell and not the command prompt window that is built into Windows.__

 ### Find or generate an SSH public-private key pair

 Look in your home folder for a hidden folder named _.ssh._